MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/using-data-retrieval-functions-for-rag.md

 > [!TIP]
 > In most cases, your existing services already support classic search.
 Before implementing a semantic search, consider whether your existing services can provide the necessary context for your AI agents.

 Take for example, a plugin that retrieves customer information from a CRM system using classic search.
+Here, the AI simply needs to call the `GetCustomerInfoAsync` function with a customer ID to retrieve the necessary information.

 ```csharp
 using System.ComponentModel;